GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/primitive_flatCorrect.rst

 ***********
 flatCorrect
 ***********
-This primitive applies a flat field correction to a set of one or more observed frames.
-The image values of the specified observed frame(s) are divided through by the flat field frame values in order to generate flat-fielded data.
+This primitive applies a flat-field correction to a set of one or more observed frames.
+The image values of the specified observed frame(s) are divided through by the flat-field frame values in order to generate flat-fielded data.
 If no flat field frames are provided then the calibration database is queried.

-If the flatfield has had a QE correction applied, this information is copied into the header iof the resultant frames, to prevent the correction being applied twice.
+If the flat field has had a QE correction applied, this information is copied into the header iof the resultant frames, to prevent the correction being applied twice.

 Implementations